-VBL has submitted an expanded access request for VB-111 or VB-111 in combination with bevacizumab in May 2016 for intermediate-size patient population that will allow treatment of rGBM patients that do not qualify for the on-going Phase 3 study VB-111-215 (the `GLOBE` study) with VB-111.
+VBL has submitted an expanded access request for VB-111 or VB-111 in combination with bevacizumab in May 2016 for an intermediate-size patient population that will allow treatment of rGBM patients who do not qualify for the on-going Phase 3 study VB-111-215 (the `GLOBE` study) with VB-111.

 We will then need to ensure that:

 - Granting access will not interfere with current clinical trials or regulatory filings.

 - The patient does not qualify for any ongoing or planned clinical trials.

 - The request is made through a clinician expert in the therapeutic area who has weighed the benefit/risk of providing the investigational drug to the patient.

 - The patient(s) for whom treatment with an unauthorized medicinal product is sought: